-The proposed bill would amend current statutes regarding court-ordered evaluations by clarifying the responsibilities of counties and the timelines for evaluations.
+The proposed bill would amend current statutes regarding court-ordered evaluations by clarifying the responsibilities of counties and the timelines for evaluations and treatment petitions.
 Specifically, it would establish that a county's responsibility for a person undergoing a court-ordered evaluation continues until the evaluation period concludes, which occurs when a petition for court-ordered treatment is filed, the individual agrees to voluntary treatment, or the individual is released from evaluation.
-Additionally, the bill mandates that a petition for court-ordered treatment must be filed within 72 hours of the completion of the evaluation, excluding weekends and holidays, unless the individual is released or admitted voluntarily.
+Additionally, the bill mandates that a petition for court-ordered treatment must be filed within 72 hours of completing the evaluation, excluding weekends and holidays, unless the individual is released or admitted voluntarily.

 Furthermore, the bill introduces specific exclusions for weekends and holidays in the timelines for actions taken by screening agencies and the evaluation process.
-It requires that if an application for evaluation is not acted upon within 48 hours, the reasons must be reviewed by the director of the screening agency, also excluding weekends and holidays from this requirement.
-The bill also makes technical changes to existing language for clarity and consistency.
-Overall, these updates aim to streamline the evaluation process while ensuring that individuals' rights and needs are adequately addressed.
+It requires that if an application for evaluation is not acted upon within 48 hours, the reasons must be reviewed and documented, also excluding weekends and holidays.
+The bill also makes technical changes to existing language to enhance clarity and ensure compliance with the new provisions.
+Overall, these updates aim to streamline the evaluation process and ensure timely treatment for individuals with mental health disorders.

 House Engrossed Version: 36-520, 36-530, 36-531, 36-521, 8-327, 13-501, 36-512, 36-513